 You might be familiar with Christie Brinkley from her Sports Illustrated swimsuit covers in the '80s, but since her discovery as a teen by Elite Model Management in 1973, the beautiful blonde has fronted more than 500 magazines and enjoyed a 20-year contract with CoverGirl.

-Four decades on, the radiant California poster girl is now a bona fide model mogul with her own skincare line, Christie Brinkley Authentic Skincare; a best-selling book; and the Hair2Wear Christie Brinkley Collection of wigs, hair extensions, and accessories.
+Four decades on, the radiant California poster girl is now a bona fide model mogul with her own skincare line, Christie Brinkley Authentic Skincare, a best-selling book, and the Hair2Wear Christie Brinkley Collection of wigs, hair extensions, and accessories.
 But the secret to Brinkley's long career is her sunny disposition, positive personality, and ageless philosophy—it's what's on the inside that counts.

 "First of all, I wish that women wouldn't feel the pressure to look a certain way," she told Elle.
 "I wish that they would place the emphasis on feeling great.
 When you feel great you emanate a certain energy that translates as beautiful.
 I don't care if you have the standard beauty or not, it's that X-factor that comes through, and the basis of that is good health."